Clay High School (Oregon, Ohio)

 Clay High School is a public high school in Oregon, Ohio, United States, east of Toledo.
 It is the only high school in the Oregon City School District.
 The school is named for Jeremiah Clay, who donated his farmland for the school to be built on.

-Over the last few years the Clay High School Campus has undergone remodeling.
+Over the last few years, the Clay High School Campus has undergone remodeling.
 An addition was made to the main building, while the old elementary and the Annex were demolished.
-The Main building also was gutted and redone.
+The Main building was also gutted and redone.

 The school colors are green and yellow.
-Their nickname is the Eagles, after their mascots Eddy and Edna the Eagle.
+Their nickname is the Eagles, after their mascots, Eddy and Edna the Eagle.
 Clay was a member of the Great Lakes League until 2003 when they joined the Toledo City League.
-Clay's joining of the TCL made them the second non-Toledo team to join the league (Cardinal Stritch 1971-1994) though they have played the Toledo City League schools for years prior to joining.
-In 2011, Clay joined the newly formed Three Rivers Athletic Conference as a charter member.
+Clay's joining of the TCL made them the second non-Toledo team to join the league (Cardinal Stritch 1971-1994), though they had played the Toledo City League schools for years before joining.
+In 2011 Clay joined the newly formed Three Rivers Athletic Conference as a charter member.
+The Three Rivers Athletic Conference shut down in 2023, which made Clay, Findlay High School, Fremont Ross High School, and Whitmer High School join the Northern Lakes League.